gyuNoel/GuessingGamePactanac/README.md

 # How to Run?
--Step 1.
+- Step 1.
 Clone the repository or download the source code.
--Step 2.
+- Step 2.
 Open two of any of the two: terminal or command prompt.
--Step 3.
+- Step 3.
 In one window of terminal/command prompt, navigate to the directory with the server script.
--Step 4.
-Execute the server script by using the command 'python gameserver.py' -Step 5.
+- Step 4.
+Execute the server script by using the command 'python gameserver.py'
+- Step 5.
 In the other window of terminal/cmd, navigate to the client script run it by using the command 'python gameserver.py'
--Step 6.
+- Step 6.
 The game is now ready.
 Enter the difficulty level and guess the mystery number.

 # Files
 - `gameserver.py`: Contains the server-side code for handling connection with the client